MdAshikur-Rahman-Ashik/Student-InformationReactApi/README.md

-# ASP.NET Core Web API CRUD
+# Student-Information ASP.NET Core Web API CRUD

 This repository contains a simple CRUD (Create, Read, Update, Delete) API built with ASP.NET Core.
 The API allows for the management of items and serves as the backend for a React frontend application.